 - Yellow Team

-The purpose of Electives in our residency program is to allow individual residents opportunities to explore a clinical field that is not a required aspect of the curriculum.
+The purpose of electives in our residency program is to allow individual residents opportunities to explore a clinical field that is not a required aspect of the curriculum.
 The American Board of Pediatrics (ABP) requires that time in residency is clinical training.
-Therefore, Electives must have a clinical component to meet the ABP requirements.
+Therefore, electives must have a clinical component to meet the ABP requirements.

 Another important consideration is the auditing of resident rotations for Graduate Medical Education (GME) funding.
 In the past, children’s hospitals have not received significant GME funding for residency training.
-With new legislation and funding of GME, we are required to monitor and record resident rotations since funding is dependant on providing information about rotation schedules for each resident in the program.
+With new legislation and funding of GME, we are required to monitor and record resident rotations since funding is dependent on providing information about rotation schedules for each resident in the program.

-- Residents must indicate their Electives before the start of each residency year.
+- Residents must indicate their electives before the start of each residency year

 - Seniors will be given first priority in the initial scheduling process as it is their final opportunity to partake in a particular elective.
-However, if a senior changes his/her selection later in the year, a previously scheduled junior will not be displaced to accommodate the senior.
+However, if a senior changes their selection later in the year, a previously scheduled junior will not be displaced to accommodate the senior.